Adding Border Around iframe Videos in WordPress

 The benefit of using a single CSS class is that if you change themes later, then you can easily change the colors with one click vs going back and editing each video individually

-Credit: wbnr11 months ago
+Credit: wbnr1 year ago